AqwamCreates/DataPredict/docs/Tutorials/TheActionSpaceAndTheReinforcementLearningAlgorithms.md

 * Robotic hand movements: Finger 1 rotation, finger 2 rotation, finger 3 rotation

-As you can see, you can set the values for each of the actions.
+As you can see, you can get the values for each of the actions.
 More than one action can be performed at the same time.

 # Choosing The Correct Algorithm For A Given Action Space